PhosCity/Aegisub-Scripts/docs/AegiGUI.md

 "
 ```

 Notice that textbox is as wide as the label above it.
-If the label was shorter, the text would be less wide as well.
+If the label was shorter, the textbox would be less wide as well.
 Also notice that since I gave it the height of 5, I have to add five empty cells (counting itself) below it.I could also add `null` to get the same effect instead of empty cells.

 ![image](./assets/AegiGUI_textbox_2.png){ align=right }